-Google has said that they expect a real-time Google Penguin 4 algorithm to launch in early 2016 – possibly in January or February 2016 – and then that was changed to at some point in the first quarter of 2016 – but it took until September 2016 for Google Penguin to be finally implemented.
+Google said that they expected a ‘real-time’ Google Penguin 4 algorithm to launch in early 2016 – possibly in January or February 2016 – and then that was changed to at some point in the first quarter of 2016 – but it took until September 2016 for Google Penguin to be finally implemented.

 Table Of Contents

 What Is Google Penguin?

 The Google Penguin algorithm, first unleashed in April 2012, is a webspam algorithm designed to target websites that use low-quality link schemes to rank high in Google SERPs.

 Penguin had an immediate impact when it launched in 2012.

 I remember this comment standing out: